-Concrete revenues have increased due to the expansion of the south east Queensland fixed plant network and growth in volumes.
+Concrete revenues have increased with the expansion of the south east Queensland fixed plant network and growth in volumes.

-Increased supply of quarry materials, as a result of the commencement of project at the Carmichael mine, the acquisition of the Shepton Quarry near Emerald in June 2020 together with the continued supply from the Wellcamp and Castlereagh quarries.
+Increased supply of quarry materials, as a result of the project at the Carmichael mine, the acquisition of the Shepton Quarry near Emerald in June 2020 and ongoing supply from the Wellcamp and Castlereagh quarries.